 How do you join La Masia soccer academy?
-First off, you’ve got to be selected by a Barcelona scout, who travel all over the world looking for the best young soccer players.
+Do you think you’re good enough to play for Barcelona?
+First off, you’ve got to be selected by a Barcelona scout, who travel all over the world looking for the best young football / soccer players.
+See this new video from Barcelona on La Masia: 24 hours at FC Barcelona’s Academy.

-And that’s also a key factor, most of the players selected for La Masia are between 6-11 years old, the coaches and trainers at Barcelona are looking for young talent with great potential.
-Also, a majority of the players chosen for Barcelona’s youth academy are from Spain and the Catalonia region, where La Masia is located.
+And age is a key factor, most of the soccer players selected for La Masia are between 6-11 years old, the coaches and trainers at Barcelona are looking for young talent with great potential.
+Also, a majority of the soccer players chosen for Barcelona’s youth academy are from Spain and the Catalonia region, where La Masia is located.
+While joining or being selected to attend La Masia is extremely difficult, it is possible though to attend Barcelona soccer camps, which they hold all over the world and in the United States.
+When Christian Pulisic was 10, he trained at Barcelona’s La Masia academy for a period of time and was invited back but not officially signed to the club’s youth ranks.
+Yes, there are a number of great soccer players who trained at Barcelona or in La Masia but left the program.

 Update: Watch the 60 Minutes piece on Barcelona and La Masia.